Fearless Fire Company

 Transfer from Social to Active

+Section 4.
+Any person who has been an Active Member or current Social Life Member for twenty five years (25) is exonerated from further payment of dues and shall be called a Life Member or Social Life Member.
+They shall be furnished a card key at no charge upon request.

 Section 5.
-Any person who has been an Active Member for twenty five years (25) is exonerated from further payment of dues and shall be called a Life Member.
-He shall be furnished a card key at no charge upon request.
+Any Active member of ten (10) years standing, may secure a paid up Life Membership upon payment of the balance of dues totaling twenty-five (25) years.

 Section 6.
-Any Active member of ten (10) years standing, may secure a paid up Life Membership upon payment of the balance of dues totaling twenty-five (25) years.
-Death Benefits shall be calculated by the actual number of successive years as an active member.

-Section 7.
 All application fees and dues of the Active members shall be put into a separate fund, to be called the “Death Benefit Fund.”
-Monies of this shall not be used for any other Purpose than death benefits, unless approved by a majority vote of the membership at a regular monthly meeting of the Company.
+Monies of this shall not be used for any other purpose than death benefits, unless approved by a majority vote of the Board of Governors at their regular monthly meeting of the Company.
+A separate report shall be given each month of this account at a regular stated meeting of the company.

 Section 2.
 Upon the death of an Active Member in good standing, the following death benefit shall be paid to the decease’s designated beneficiary.
-If there designated beneficiary, the Death Benefit shall be paid to the member’s funeral director and applied toward the payment of funeral expenses.
-Beginning January 1st 2013 no Death Benefits will be offered to new Active Members.
+If their designated beneficiary is deceased, the Death Benefit shall be paid to the member’s funeral director and applied toward the payment of funeral expenses.
 A Death certificate must be submitted to the Fearless office within 90 days following the member’s death in order to receive the Death Benefit.
 Any beneficiary change must be submitted in writing and must be signed by the member.

-Death Benefits – Life members and Active members who joined prior to January 1, 2006 shall receive $20.00 for each successive year of membership with a limit of 25 years and a maximum payment of $500.00.
+Charter, Active Life and Active members who joined prior to January 1, 2006 shall receive $20.00 for each successive year of membership with a limit of 25 years and a maximum payment of $500.00.

 Active members who joined beginning January 1, 2006 shall receive $15.00 for each successive year of membership with a limit of 25 years and a maximum payment of $375.00.
-No Death Benefit will be offered to new Active members who joined January 1, 2013 or thereafter.
+Social Life and Social members are not entitled to death benefits.

 Section 1.
 The Company shall have the power to levy assessment, for Company purposes, against ALL members.
 Assessments shall not exceed the fee of $10.00 per member, and must be approved by majority vote of the members present at a regular monthly meeting.